naps-product-sa/vmc-openshift-install-lab/README.md

     worker-1.{{ guid }}    IN    A    192.168.{{ labenv_segment }}.201
     worker-2.{{ guid }}    IN    A    192.168.{{ labenv_segment }}.202
     provision.{{ guid }}    IN    A    192.168.{{ labenv_segment }}.10
     ```
     For all the records we're going to need, we define them as `<role>.<guid>.dynamic.opentlc.com`, and assign each one an IP address after `{{ labenv_segment }}` is expanded to the third octet in ansible.
 If you want to learn more about using BIND, you can take a look at [this blog](https://www.redhat.com/sysadmin/dns-configuration-introduction).

   * **A file server to host ignition configs**.
-We'll also need to host ignition configs so that our RHCOS machines can fetch their configuration.
+We'll also need to host ignition configs so that our RHCOS machines can fetch their configuration when they boot up.
 We'll generate these during the lab exercises and copy them over to an Apache server, which is simple enough to install, configure, and enable with ansible, as we see in `ansible/main.yml`:
     ```
     - name: Install required software ansible.builtin.yum: